josh-works/josh-works.github.io/_pages/recommended-reading.md

 - [Order Without Design: How Markets Shape Cities](https://www.goodreads.com/book/show/39644188-order-without-design) Want to hear the author and his late wife/partner in crime on a podcast?
 You'll be mega entertained: https://devonzuegel.com/post/owd-0-welcome-to-order-without-design

-## Books related to trauma and self-concept
+## 13 Books related to trauma, self-concept, and existing in the western world

 I "read the canon" of any given topic that climbs high enough on my list of priorities to learn about.
 The topic of dealing with inadequate parents and abusive intimates has, at times, been a topic high on my list of priorities to learn about.